AnimalWhitAcre77/FBLA-Coding-and-Programming-2026/README.txt

+This is Small Business Finder Application.
+There is no exe, and the whole file is needed to run.

 All the Icons I'm going to use for this project will be from the site: https://icon-sets.iconify.design/material-symbols/page-2.html

 this is a test json file: